WalletConnect/walletconnect-docs/docs/specs/core/README.md

 ### Pairing API

-Pairing API is a lightweight api for establishing an encrypted, protocol agnostic communication layer between peers.
+Pairing API is a lightweight API for establishing an encrypted, protocol agnostic communication layer between peers.
 It's purpose is to provide a secure channel for proposing protocols or sending requests.